greenyellowten/HelloWorld/README.md

-# HelloWorld - A classic project for beginners!
+# HelloWorld - A classic project for begineers!